Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 # Upcoming

+### b21 (not yet released)

+- Added elemental properties to the status menu
+- Make Cyan join the party for Wrexsoul fight
+- Menu opens to equip party in place of auto-optimize routine (Before Cranes, Phunbaba 3, Tentacles and Wrexsoul)
+- Custom equip screen ordering (unique pieces on top, weapons by attack value, armors by combined defenses value, relics alphabetically) ✓
+- Fixed dual wield penalty shown regardless of whether you're using a second hand

 ### 2.2 roadmap (ordered by priority):

-- Add char elemental properties to the status menu
 - Press A on a Rage to show details: Elemental weaknesses/resistance, Statuses immunities/innate
 - Compress title screen graphic and/or import Snaphat compression algorythm
+- Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Phoenix glitch fix
-- List equips in the equip screen by descending price (unique items - marked by 1 GP selling value - are always on top)
-- Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Disintegration animation for enemies that get petrified
 - Align hand cursor to text where needed